digidem/comapeo-mobile/docs/EndToEndTests/E2ENoGos.md

 1. **Scale Bar**:

-- Scale bar appears and shows proper measurements based on the zoom of the map
+- Scale bar appears and shows proper measurements based on the zoom of the map.
+It is not possible to use automated tests to test the pinch gesture, so that aspect of the scale bar needs to be tested manually.

 1. **Navigation Centering Button**: